 Variable Speed Value Proposition

-With the average in-ground pool holding 25 thousand gallons of water, it would take a single-speed pool pump running at 3400 rpm, pumping 66 gallons per minute, just over 6 hours to filter all the water.
+With the average inground swimming pool holding 25 thousand gallons of water, it would take a single-speed pool pump running at 3400 rpm, pumping 66 gallons per minute, just over 6 hours to filter all the water.
 The pump would consume twelve thousand, six hundred watts to filter this pool.

-With a variable speed motor, if you run the pump at 1200 RPM or 22 gallons per minute, it would take 19 hours to filter the same pool, but the pump would only consume just over 2 thousand watts saving you 10.4kWh a day.
+With a variable speed motor, if you run the pump at 1200 RPM or 22 gallons per minute, it would take 19 hours to filter the same pool, but the pump would only consume just over 2 thousand watts.

 Here in Massachusetts and New England, the average cost per kilowatt-hour (kWh) is 17.4 cents according to the EIA (U.S. Energy Information Administration).
 With the average pool in Massachusetts opened for 120 days, and a minimum savings of 10.4 kWhs a day, you could expect to save $217.15 a year (minimum).

 Of course, many of us like to run our pools for more than 6 hours.
 Many of us run them for 8-12 hours, to keep our skimmer catching debris and leaves that fall into the pool.
+I recommend running your swimming pool pump 22-24 hours a day.
 With a variable speed pump, we can run our pools for 19 hours, and save $200.00 – $400.00 annually. (mic drop)

 Variable Speed Pumps:

-Variable speed pumps allow you to program your GPM/flow to the exact amount you want.
-Control the rate of water flow by setting the pump RPM (Revolutions Per Minute) to just what is required, no more, no less.
-Variable speed pumps offer the highest amount of flexibility and the lowest energy consumption.
-Running a heater?
-No problem.
-DE Filter?
+Variable speed pumps allow you to program your GPM /flow to the exact amount you want or need.
+Control the rate of water flow by setting the pool pumps RPM (Revolutions Per Minute) to just what is required, no more, no less.
+Variable speed pool pumps offer the highest amount of flexibility and the lowest energy consumption.
+Are you running a heater?
+No problem, DE Filter?
 No problem.

 Because these new pumps use a Permanent Magnet Motor (PMM), they run quieter, at a lower temperature and last longer than the old style motors.
 A PMM running at the same speed as a single or dual speed motor will use less energy.